Menu Home

 Climate and Community Forward

 The Port of Seattle is working to be the greenest and most energy efficient port in North America where the health of the environment and the well-being of travelers is paramount.
-C Concourse Expansion is the first project of its kind to follow the Port’s Sustainable Project Framework, a process to transparently evaluate alternative, sustainable approaches to build capital projects where environmental and societal impacts inform project design, alongside cost and schedule.
+C Concourse Expansion is the first project of its kind to follow the Port’s Sustainable Evaluation Framework, a process to transparently evaluate alternative, sustainable approaches to build capital projects where environmental and societal impacts inform project design, alongside cost and schedule.

 The sustainable features of this project will set the precedent for future capital projects at the Port, including: